telus/tds-core/src/components/Button/Button.md

 * Aim to use only one button per page.
 * Avoid excessively long button text.
 * Make sure the button text describes an action.
+* Avoid disabling buttons.
+Use error messaging to provide feedback rather than a disabled button.

 By default, Buttons will be displayed in the `primary` variant.
 Use primary buttons for the main action on a page or in a form.